-8 Demonstrate the ability to plan for, and critically reflect upon, effective learning environments in a range of contexts MSPO4071 MSPO4068/ 70 MSc PG Dip 9 Demonstrate the ability to assimilate practical and theoretical information from a range of disciplines and critically apply that information to coaching practice in order to enhance athlete development and performance MSPO4071 MSPO4068/ 70 MSPO4075 MSc PG Dip
+8. Demonstrate the ability to plan for, and critically reflect upon, effective learning environments in a range of contexts MSPO4265 MSPO4281 MSPO4282 MSc PG Cert PG Dip 9.
+Demonstrate the ability to assimilate practical and theoretical information from a range of disciplines and critically apply that information to coaching/teaching practice in order to enhance athlete/pupil development and performance MSPO4265 MSPO4281 MSPO4282 MSc PG Cert PG Dip